stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

         apiKey.secret = lWxOiKqKNwJmSldbiSkEbkNjgh2uRSNAb+AEXAMPLE

 ***

-##  Install the Stormpath `npm` Module

-Once you have an API Key, navigate to a folder that will include the node app and run

-    npm install stormpath --save

-This will install the official Stormpath npm module and store the dependency in `package.json`.

 ## Coding Time!

 Now that set up is complete, you can start building something.
 One of the first things that you need to do is include `stormpath` module in your javascript, like so: